 Other Resources for Parents and Patients

-- Diabetic Resources – Information on organizations that can assist in learning about juvenile diabetes.
+- Diabetes Resources for Parents and Kids – Information on organizations that can assist in learning about juvenile diabetes.

 - Resources for Diabetics – Page with information on a variety of topics of interest to diabetics.

 - Parent Information – Useful web site geared toward the parents of children with type 1 diabetes.